-Wix was founded in Tel Aviv (Israel) by Avishai Abrahami, Nadav Abrahami and Giora Kaplan.
-Tel Aviv is also where their headquarters are located, with offices all around the world: New York, San Francisco, Berlin, Sao Paulo for example.
+Wix com was founded in Tel Aviv (Israel) by Avishai Abrahami, Nadav Abrahami and Giora Kaplan.
+Tel Aviv is also where their business headquarters are located, with offices all around the world: New York, San Francisco, Berlin, Sao Paulo for example.
 Wix is a public company and listed on NASDAQ.

 All websites Wix manages are hosted on servers in the USA.
 Customer service appears to be based all over the world.